Bandy: Modern development

-The highest altitude where bandy has been played is in Khorugh, the capital of the Tajik autonomous province of Gorno-Badakhshan.
-Khorugh is situated 2,200 metres (7,200 ft) above sea level in the Pamir Mountains.

 World Championships and Russian performance

 Since the 1950s, when the Soviet Union ended its isolation and started to take part in international sports events, there has been a reason to play world championships.
 The International Bandy Federation was founded in 1955 and the first world championships were played in 1957 with the Soviet Union and then Russia (as its successor country in 1993) almost consistently in a top position in the sport of bandy alongside Sweden.
 Finland has won once, in 2004.

 In a similar fashion, Russia, along with Sweden, has emerged as one of the two dominant women's bandy nations internationally in the Women's Bandy World Championship.

 Women's bandy

 Women's bandy uses the exact same rules as men, but the women's game is played separately.
 Women have been playing bandy since the sport was originally developed.
-Although there were several attempts in the early part of the 19th century to organise bandy leagues for women's teams, regular leagues only started in the 1970s in Sweden and Finland and then later in the 1980s in Norway and the Soviet Union.
+Although there were several attempts in the early part of the 19th century to organize bandy leagues for women's teams, regular leagues only started in the 1970s in Sweden and Finland and then later in the 1980s in Norway and the Soviet Union.